ozelen/cv/README.md

 - NodeJS
 - Neo4J

 The first time I called myself an architect was here, with little understanding of my next steps.
-So I had a chance to start doing things intuitively before and while I learned how to do them properly.
-During 9 months of this job, I got my first experience of project discovery by starting a project and a few presales in the meantime.
+So I had a chance to start doing things intuitively before and while I learned how to do them correctly.
+During nine months of this job, I got my first experience of project discovery by starting a project and a few presales in the meantime.

 ## Tech Lead at Symphony Solutions